niplav/site/nootropics.md

 * 14th dose: Noticed that during meditation, sharpness/clarity of
 attention is ~high, and relaxing after becoming mindful is easy, but attention strays just as easily.
 * 49th dose: Took the pill, meditated, lay down during meditation and fell asleep.
-Likely<sub>10%</sub> placebo.
+Likely placebo<sub>90%</sub>.

 #### Statistical Method